zambujo/snsf-peerreview/README.md

+External Peer Review Scores of SNSF Grant Applications
 ---

-title: "External Peer Review Scores of SNSF Grant Applications"
-description: "Data analysis notebook subsequent to [this abstract](https://peerreviewcongress.org/prc17-0280) presented at the [International Congress on Peer Review and Scientific Publication](https://peerreviewcongress.org)."
+Data analysis notebook subsequent to [this abstract](https://peerreviewcongress.org/prc17-0280) presented at the [International Congress on Peer Review and Scientific Publication](https://peerreviewcongress.org).
-tags: peer-review, snsf
----

 Files
 -----